-- Benefits advocacy (child care, food stamps, tax credits, public health insurance)
+- Assistance in obtaining employment and public benefits (child care, food stamps, tax credits, public health insurance)

 The campaign consists of ads on subways, buses, and in check-cashing facilities, as well as a new 30-second TV commercial, which will run through April.
 The commercial, viewable here, encourages those at risk to “Reach Out Before You’re Forced Out of Your Home.”
 This outreach is intended to encourage families with children and individuals to access prevention services early on, averting the need for shelter.

 Since its inception in September 2004, Homebase has served nearly 65,000 families and individuals.
 Of the more than 12,000 households served last year, 95 percent were able to remain stably housed in the community and avoided entering shelter.

 If you or someone you know is experiencing a housing crisis, you can find your nearest Homebase sites at 311 Online, or you can download the Homebase map (in PDF).